SethSmigelski/jump-links-block/README.md

 ## Frequently Asked Questions (FAQ)

 ### How is the standalone "SEO 44 Jump Links Block" plugin different from the "SEO 44" plugin?
 The main **SEO 44** plugin is a complete suite of tools that includes meta tag optimization, schema generation, XML sitemaps, *and* the Jump Links Block.
-This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite. if you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.
+This standalone **SEO 44 Jump Links Block** plugin offers *only* the Jump Links Block functionality for users who don't need a full SEO suite.
+If you are using the SEO 44 plugin, *already* have access to the Jump Links Block and do not need to install this standalone block plugin.

 ### Are Jump To Links the same as Site Links?
 While they look similar, **sitelinks** and **jump to links** are two different features in Google's search results.
 The main difference is where the links take the user.

 * **Sitelinks:** Links to **separate pages** on the same website (site-level navigation).
 They most often appear for branded searches when Google is confident the user wants to navigate the main sections of a specific site.
 Their purpose is to navigate a website's main sections and help users get to the most popular or important pages on a website more quickly.

 * **"Jump to" links:** Links to **different sections within the same page** (page-level navigation).
-Jump To Links are also called fragment links or in-page links.
+Jump To Links are also called "fragment links" or "in-page links."
 They typically appear for long articles, tutorials, or FAQs where a table of contents with anchor links is used.
 Their purpose is to navigate a long piece of content and take search users directly to the specific part of the page that answers their question.

 **Jump To Links** are the search result feature that the Jump Links Block is designed to create.

 ### Which heading levels will appear in the list?
-That’s your choice.
-By default, the block will create a list of the H2 headings, but you can add H3 and H4 headings (or remove h2 headings) by simply checking a box (H1 and H5 headings are not included as they are less commonly used for in-page content structure).
+That's your choice.
+By default, the block will create a list of the H2 headings, but you can add H3 and H4 headings (or remove H2 headings) by simply checking a box (H1 and H5 headings are not included as they are less commonly used for in-page content structure).
 Control which levels are included in the **Heading Settings** panel in the sidebar by checking or unchecking the boxes.
 You can also use the **Editing Mode** screen to exclude individual headings from your list.

 ### How do I edit the text, reorder, or hide a specific link?
 In the block's sidebar, go to the **Presentation** panel and click the **Editing Mode** button.
 This will reveal all the controls inside the block editor for customizing each individual link.
 When you're done, you can switch back to **Viewing Mode** to see a clean preview.